Trump rips China after N. Korea missile test

 Beijing's statement reiterated its long-held position on North Korea's missile program.

-But Trump said in his tweets Saturday night that China has been taking advantage of the United States.
+But Trump said in his tweets Saturday night that China has been taking advantage of the US.
 He tied trade policy to the North Korea situation and took a swipe at his predecessors in the Oval Office.

 "Our foolish past leaders have allowed them (China) to make hundreds of billions of dollars a year in trade" while allowing North Korea's missile program to become a direct threat to the US mainland, he wrote.